dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 export default App;
 ```

-The main changes concern the definition of two routes: the home page route, matching the root path, and the session creation route, matching the */startSession* path.
-Both routes are mapped to *render* functions.
+The main changes in this file concern the definition of two routes: the home page route (which matches the root path) and the session creation route (which matches the `/startSession` path).
+Both routes are mapped to `render` functions.

-The session creation route is mapped to a function that invokes *startSession()* method passing the browser's history as a parameter.
-The *startSession()* method calls the *handleAuthentication()* method of the *AuthService* class we analyzed earlier.
-This method returns a waiting React element to show while the asynchronous process is running.
+The session creation route is mapped to a function that invokes `startSession()` method passing the browser's history as a parameter.
+The `startSession()` method calls the `handleAuthentication()` method of the `AuthService` class.
+This method returns a waiting React element that is shown while the asynchronous process is running.

-The home page route is mapped to a function that calls the *renderHome()* method.
-The renderHome() method returns the *Home* component if the user is authenticated.
-Otherwise, it invokes the *login()* service and returns a waiting React element.
+The home page route is mapped to a function that calls the `renderHome()` method.
+The `renderHome()` method returns the `Home` component if the user is authenticated.
+Otherwise, it invokes the `login()` method and returns a waiting React element.

-Now the user will be authenticated and redirected to the *Home* component content.
+Now users will be authenticated and redirected to the `Home` component content.

 ## Connecting the app and the secured Web API